 There are many advantages of having a home office.
-It’s less expensive than renting or buying an actual office.
+As MTD Management says, it’s less expensive than renting or buying an actual office.
 It’s also a more comfortable way to work and it gives you more freedom over your schedule and over your personal life.

 However, all of this is only the case if you design your home office as an actual place of business in which you can accomplish anything you would otherwise accomplish in a corporate office.
 That’s something you need to prepare for and think about in advance.